-The purpose of LAMP is to acquire, preserve, and maintain for its subscribers microform collections of unique, rare, and bulky or voluminous research materials pertaining to Latin America.
+The purpose of the Latin American Materials Project (LAMP) is to acquire, preserve, and maintain for its subscribers microform collections of unique, scarce, rare, and bulky or voluminous research materials pertaining to Latin America.
 LAMP emphasizes original filming, though it may also purchase existing microfilm, and make scholarly materials more accessible digitally.
 LAMP conducts its activities on the basis of annual subscription fees, plus outside resources, including grant funds, as appropriate.

 The LAMP Committee